 The good news is, it’s not that hard…at least not as hard as everyone is making it out to be.

 What Reddit is and why marketers should care about it

 Reddit.com is a website that was started in June of 2005.

-I’ll get into more specific details soon, but the gist of Reddit is that it’s an aggregator site.
-Users submit links to other websites, which can then be voted and commented on.
+We’ll get into more specific details soon, but the gist of Reddit is that it’s an aggregator site.
+Users submit links to other websites, which can then be voted on and commented on.

 So what kind of traffic are we talking about here?
 Luckily, Reddit made its traffic stats public:

-The most interesting part of Reddit is that it’s different from the majority of large sites.
+Reddit’s most interesting part is that it differs from most large sites.
 Most other sites are strictly controlled by a team of moderators or editors.
 Reddit, on the other hand, is controlled by its users.